tman0004/theme-park-planner/README.md

     - A start planning button
         - this button is not linked with any algoritm, so it will only direct to the Planned Features section of the Documentation
     - A blank area for showing the result
-- Sign-in page
-- Sign-up page
+- Sign-in & Sign-up page
+    - input frame for user information
+    - login and register button
     - Regex check for input fields

 ## Planned Features

-- Introduction page
+These are planned features that are not realized yet.
 - Planner page
     - Link the planner page's start planning button to the java path finding algorithm.
     - Show the final path plan at the bottom of the planning page
-- Sign-in page
-- Sign-up page
+- Sign-in & Sign-up pages
     - Deploy a simple database to support user registration and login functions

 ## Project Expectation